-- Exploration of a mid-size business tier addition within the size standards methodology and a mentor-pro¬tégé program where mid-tiered firms become mentors to small firms. - Federal government contracts to be smaller and unbundled, enabling small businesses to pursue more contracts.
+- Exploration of a mid-size business tier addition within the size standards methodology and a mentor-protégé program where mid-tiered firms become mentors to small firms. - Federal government contracts to be smaller and unbundled, along with a streamlined procurement process, enabling small businesses to pursue more contracts.